 Mathematics at our school is taught by giving students opportunities to solve engaging problems and by building on the natural ways children make sense of numbers.
-Rather than primarily giving students worksheets of problems and prescribing formulas to find answers, teachers convey the fundamental concepts that will allow students not only to make calculations and memorize math facts, but also to solve problems that are meaningful to them.
-Teachers ask students to explain their thinking.
+Rather than primarily giving students worksheets of problems and prescribing formulas to find answers, teachers convey the fundamental concepts that allow students not only to make calculations and memorize math facts, but also to solve problems that are meaningful to them.

 By explaining how they solve problems, children learn that math is a process of thinking and a tool to use in life.
 Students’ thinking moves developmentally from the concrete to the abstract.
 In this way, students become adept at higher levels of critical thinking, such as synthesizing, analyzing, and applying.